Vyral/base-template/_posts/2019-11-08-buyers-how-much-of-your-closing-costs-can-sellers-pay.md

 My homebuyer clients often ask me whether the seller can pay for some or all of their closing costs, and the reality is, different loan programs have **different limits for what a seller can and can’t do.&nbsp;**

 FHA and USDA programs cap the maximum contribution at 6% of the sales price.
 Very rarely do the closing costs amount to 6%, but they allow it if those closing costs are there to be paid.
 VA programs, on the other hand, allow 4% plus closing costs.
-This is a broad generalization of what can and can’t be done, but if the amounts are large enough, the buyer can pay of their funding fee, non-mortgage debt, etc.&nbsp;
+This is a broad generalization of what can and can’t be done, but if the amounts are large enough, the buyer can pay off their funding fee, non-mortgage debt, etc.&nbsp;

 Conventional loan limits are capped based on your down payment.
 If you put down 10% or less, the maximum is 3% of the sales price.
 If you put down anywhere from 10% to 25%, the limit is 6%.
 If you put down more than 25%, the limit is 9%.&nbsp;